 The Winning Formula: Why Athletes Excel in Franchising

-Here’s why the transition from playing football or hitting home runs to owning a Five Guys or Jimmy John’s just makes sense.
+This is exactly why transitioning from playing professional sports (i.e., football) or hitting home runs to owning a Five Guys or Jimmy John’s, etc., is such a natural fit.

 1. Discipline and Work Ethic: From Practice Fields to Profit Margins